Time icon

 “To determine the amount of the allowance, we considered the average cost of a meal in the local area and surveyed our employees to understand their typical spending on food during the workday.
 Based on this information, we set a monthly amount that we felt was fair and reasonable.”

 You should also benchmark against employers of a similar size and industry to assess the competitiveness of your benefits.
-The 2023 Benepass Benefits Benchmarking Guide found that companies provided an average of $89 in monthly food benefits.
+The 2024 Benepass Benefits Benchmarking Guide found that companies provided a median of $1,020 in annual food benefits.
 Download the complete report to see how companies of various sizes and industries are investing in meal benefits.

 5. Decide how you’ll administer the stipend